-Your conveyancer will update you on the results of the searches and whether anything stands out.
+Your conveyancer will update you on the results of the environmental and other searches and whether anything stands out.
 It is also worth reading through these searches yourself to be absolutely sure that there is nothing unexpected in the area, or any future schemes nearby that may affect you, for example, a new major road or rail scheme at the end of the street.

 Once conveyancing searches are returned, there may be some enquiries raised with the sellers solicitor.
 Once these enquiries are answered, we can usually agree an exchange date and a subsequent completion date.
 Depending on the size of the chain you are in, you may need to remain flexible here as there may be dates or deadlines that must be met by others involved.

 Who pays for the searches when selling a house?